-Liam gets into a bit of a scuffle in a Munich hotel with a group of Italian lads (which - apparently - was none of the band's fault), culminating with him kicking a German police officer in the ribs and losing a load of his own teeth.
+Liam gets into a bit of a scuffle in a Munich hotel with a group of Italian lads (something which - apparently - was none of the band’s fault), culminating with him kicking a German police officer in the ribs and losing a load of his own teeth.

-"All I'm bothered about is that he can still sing," he said to the News of the World.
+“All I’m bothered about is that he can still sing,” he told the News of the World.

 October 2005: Noel bites back

 Instead of Liam giving it all that in the press, it’s Noel's turn to act the part of egotistical rock star in an interview with Spin magazine: